 Does the Presidential Election Affect Mortgage Rates?

-Wondering how the 2024 presidential election will affect mortgage rates?
+Wondering how the 2024 presidential election affected mortgage rates?

-While you hear it often, the 2020 election cycle really was one of the most turbulent and challenging elections in recent history.
+While you hear it often, the 2020 and the 2024 election cycles really were some of the most turbulent and challenging elections in recent history.
 Heightened political attention extended from the national level all the way down to local elections.
-We can only anticipate similar events in November 2024.

-But what does this uncertainty mean for mortgage rates?
+But what does election year uncertainty mean for mortgage rates?

 We’ll start by taking a look at the role of the Federal Reserve (“The Fed”) and its relationship with the president to fully understand its influence on mortgage rates.